Ryan-Rhys/EB1A/README.md

 3. **Form instructions change.** USCIS updates instructions regularly.
    Don't rely on how I completed forms in 2023.

-4. **Filing fees change.** The fees I paid in 2023 are likely different now.
+4. **Filing fees change.** The fees I paid in 2023 are different now.

 **BEFORE filing ANY forms:**
 - Download current versions from USCIS.gov